 Furthermore, there is no requirement under the law that the transaction actually occurs for guilt to be found.
 In other words, there is no requirement that the parties exchange any money or consummate the agreed-upon sexual acts.
 Indeed, it is enough for there merely be an offer or agreement to commit solicitation for individuals to face criminal charges.

-A solicitation lawyer in Charleston may be able to identify relevant defenses in cases involving solicitation and related charges.
+An attorney in Charleston may be able to identify relevant defenses in cases involving solicitation and related charges.
 Prosecutors often base solicitation charges on circumstantial evidence, since police officers rarely personally witness a solicitation offense occurring.
 As a result, there may be various tactics that individuals could use to fight back against criminal charges.

 Penalties for Solicitation Offenses in Charleston